BasisResearch/collab-creatures/collab/foraging/toolkit/predictors_template.md

         foragers_object : data object (result of simulation or from experiments)
         ##PP_comment : I think it is cleaner & more robust to pass the data object (the attributes of which can be accessed in the function, eg: foragers_object.foragerDF, foragers_object.grid_size) unless there are any specific objections?
         ##PP_comment : Can use functools.singledispatch to allow function to take both kinds of inputs -- might be an overkill though
-        sampling_fraction : fraction of grid points to keep (float [0,1]) ##EM_comment : update var name. __RESOLVED__
+        sampling_fraction : fraction of grid points to keep (float [0,1]) ##EM_comment : update var name. **RESOLVED**
         window_size : radius over which predictor scores are to be calculated (int) random_sample : True (random sample of grid points) or False (evenly spaced sample. useful for debugging!)
-        ##EM_comment : keep sample fixed always *RESOLVED* by removing fixed_sample argument
+        ##EM_comment : keep sample fixed in time always **RESOLVED** by removing fixed_sample argument
         random_seed: for reproducibility (int)
-        ##PP_comment: construct_visibility() takes additional arguments start,end,time_shift. what is the use case for these arguments, and is it important to include them in this function? *RESOLVED* see below
+        ##PP_comment: construct_visibility() takes additional arguments start,end,time_shift. what is the use case for these arguments, and is it important to include them in this function? **RESOLVED** see below
         ##RU/EM_comment : have a separate function to first crop data object and pass to generate_all_predictors. if it gets very annoying w backward compatibility -- revisit.

     Returns:
-        local_windowsDF:
-            DataFrame containing gridpoints to compute predictor scores over, for each forager at each time step.
-            DataFrame will have 4 columns : "x", "y", "time", "forager" Let n_points be the number of grid points within a radius of window_size.
-Length of this DataFrame roughly would be (n_points * sampling_fraction * num_foragers * num_frames), barring any edge cases.

         local_windows :
             List grouped by forager index (length: num_foragers).
-Each element of the list is a list of num_frames DataFrames (each DataFrame has length : n_points * sampling_fraction, columns: "x","y","time","forager")
+Each element of the list is a list of num_frames DataFrames (each DataFrame has length : (number of points within window_size) * sampling_fraction (barring edge cases!), columns: "x","y","time","forager") containing grid points to compute predictor scores over

-        ##PPcomment: saw that all predictor functions return data in both formats.
+        ##PPcomment: saw that all predictor functions return data in list and flattened DataFrame formats.
 Should we choose one or keep both?
-        ##RU/EM_comment : only output local_windows. make sure no existing functions need the DF. *RESOLVED* by only returning lists from all functions
+        ##RU/EM_comment : only output local_windows. make sure no existing functions need the DF. **RESOLVED** by only returning lists from all functions

     Psuedocode implementation:
         #set random seed